Free Account Opening + AMC Free Demat

 NCD investors intend to lend money to the companies in the form of debt against a fixed rate of interest.
 They are the lenders of the company and not the shareholders.

 In an NCD IPO, different types of investors are invited to subscribe to the issue.
-As in the case of an equity IPO, NCD IPO also allows institutional and non-institutional, high-net-worth individuals and retail investors to apply for the issue.
+As in the case of an equity IPO, NCD IPO allows institutional and non-institutional, high-net-worth individuals and retail investors to apply for the issue.
 In the case of NCD, these investors are divided into different categories as Category I, II, III and IV.

 Non-Convertible Debentures Investors